Steve Conte

 Steve Conte is an American musician, songwriter, guitarist, music producer, and lead singer of the band Steve Conte NYC.
 He has worked with Japanese composer Yoko Kanno on a variety of anime soundtracks including Wolf's Rain, Cowboy Bebop, RahXephon and Ghost in the Shell: Stand Alone Complex 2nd GIG.
-He is the former lead guitarist of the New York Dolls.
+He is a former lead guitarist of the New York Dolls.

 Early life

-Conte was born to an Italian American family.
+Conte was born to an Italian American family in the Spring of 1960.
 His father is of Lucanian descent and his mother of Calabrian descent.
 Growing up in a musical family (mother Rosemary Conte is a New Jersey jazz singer), Conte followed his passion for music early at seven years old when he began playing drums.
 At ten years old, he picked up his brother John Conte's guitar and started making up songs.
 One year later, the Conte brothers recorded their first "album" in the family living room with Steve singing, playing guitar and drums, writing the songs, and "producing".
 He also played backup with his mother in many Jersey Shore venues.
 To pursue his musical talents further, he earned a full scholarship to attend Rutgers University and graduated with a Bachelor of Arts degree in music with a focus on jazz guitar performance.
 At Rutgers, his classmates included fellow musicians Terrence Blanchard, Ralph Peterson Jr., and Frank Lacy and studied under the tutelage of Ted Dunbar, Kenny Barron, Paul Jeffrey, and Larry Ridley.
-Upon graduation, he moved to New York City and took his first road gig with legendary jazz-rock group Blood, Sweat & Tears.
+Upon graduation, he moved to New York City and took his first road gig with the jazz-rock group Blood, Sweat & Tears.